MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 **Wrench Resource Pack/textures/items**

-Here are the image files you can use for the wrench icon and for the wrench itself.
+Here are the image files to use for the wrench icon and for the wrench itself.

 Here is the wrench icon: